IRLadderGoat/Unfollower/README.md

 An C# Instagram Unfollower because chrome doesn't allow javascripts to be run on instagrams page.
 This will unfollow all followed users.

-Use as following "Unfollower.exe YourInstagramUserName YourInstagramPassword"
+Use as following "Unfollower.exe username password"